Inokashira Park Cherry Blossoms 2022

 If I could schedule things again, I’d go in the afternoon.
 That would put the sun behind me.
 And that means the trees and flowers would be better lit.
 I’ll do that one day.

-In 2022, I had the right gear to photograph Inokashira Park’s cherry blossoms.
-My Fujifilm X-T3 and Fujifilm XF 16-55mm were right for the job.
-However, nature had its own plans.
+In 2022, I had the gear to photograph Inokashira Park’s cherry blossoms.
+My Fujifilm X-T3 and XF 16-55mm were right for the job.
+However, nature had its plans.
 Winds and clouds hinted at a short-lived window of favorable conditions.

-Employing handheld bracketing techniques, I did my best under the adverse lighting conditions.
 The bright sun made things difficult.
 That couldn’t be helped due to the time I visited the park.
+But handheld bracketing techniques allowed me to conquer the adverse lighting conditions.
+The results satisfied me.

 Please leave questions and comments below.
-And if you have seen the Inokashira Park cherry blossoms, let us know what you think of them.
+Have you ever seen the Inokashira Park cherry blossoms?
+Let us know what you think of them.

 Leave a Comment